DISASTER ASSISTANCE

 • The household has disaster related needs not fully covered by insurance and not met by another assistance program.

-APPLY NOW USING ONE OF THESE METHODS
+APPLY NOW USING ONE OF THESE METHODS:

 • Apply by mail or email.
 Download and complete the IIAGP Application and email completed application to [email protected].
 Applications can also be mailed to the local Family Services Office in your County.